AI Agent Architecture: The Trust Boundary Model

 This article defines the core model for the Designing Secure AI Agents series.

-- Secure Architecture for AI Agents That Read Email and Webpages
+- Secure Architecture for AI Agents That Read Email, Documents, and Webpages — published

 Production-grade AI agents are not built with prompts alone.
 They need trust boundaries, scoped tools, approval gates, memory controls, observability, and runtime governance.